 When you plan the meetings, make sure that they are necessary.
 The agenda must get established beforehand, and you are responsible for tracking the time you spend there.
 When the time ends, you can finish the meeting and leave.

-6. Kick the bad habits
+6. Kick the Bad Habits

 If you frequently take more tasks than you can cope with, then it’s no wonder that you have problems with time management.
-You have to drop such bad habits especially when you are a freelancer or starting your own business and do everything on your own.
+You have to drop such bad habits, especially when you are a freelancer or starting your own business and do everything on your own.
 In most cases, when you take too much work and responsibility on your shoulders, nothing gets done.
 Therefore, you have to know your limits and refuse from taking more than you can handle.
 It is better to promise less and deliver more than vice versa.

 There are disputes around multitasking; however, we believe that it is a harmful habit for those who have problems with time management.
-If your concentration skills require improvement, doing various tasks simultaneously will only do everything worse.
+If your concentration skills require improvement, doing various tasks simultaneously will only make everything worse.
 In your case, multitasking will cause a waste of time instead of doing more at once, because your brain will be switching from one to another.
 We recommend you to focus on completing one task at a time and then move to the next.